 Profit (B3 Cell) is arrived by using formula B1 – B2.
 If any newcomer comes, they may not understand how profit arrives, i.e., Sales – Cost =Profit.

-- Instead of giving reference to the cell how about the idea of giving the formula like the below one.
+- Instead of giving preference to the cell, how about the idea of giving the formula like the below one.

 - To name the cells, first, select the cell B1 and give your name for this in this name box.

 - Similarly, do the same for the “Cost” cell as well.

 - Now, we can use these names in the formula.

-As you can see above we have names of cell address instead of cell address itself and we can notice the cell address by using the color of the names.
+As you can see above, we have names of cell addresses instead of the cell address itself, and we can notice the cell address by using the color of the names.

 In the above example, Sales is in the color of Blue.
 Also, cell B1 has the same color, similarly Cost color is red, and so B2 cell.

 How to Use Names in VLOOKUP?

 - Look at the below data set in excel.

 We have a data table from A1 to D10.
 It has employee information.
 On the other hand, we have one more table with only an employee’s name.
 So, we need to fetch “DOJ, Dept, and Salary” details using this employee’s name.

 - Open the VLOOKUP function and choose LOOKUP VALUE as an employee name.

 - Choose the Table Array as a range of cells from A2 to D10 and make it absolute lock.

 - Now mention the column number as 2 to for DOJ.

 - Mention column number 3 for “Dept.”